 My mom became a nurse during WW II.
 One of her first assignments involved going into the homes of elderly people in the Washington, DC area.
 Many of these older Americans were by themselves because their adult children were serving in the war.
 These were regular patients she saw every week and she would give them their shots, medication, baths, change bandages… whatever they needed.
 Mom told stories about how her best medicine was often listening.
-They were scared, lonely and she would read the precious letters that came from faraway places and help them write back.
-One afternoon she was with an elderly couple as the military officers told them their son had been killed in action.
+They were scared and lonely and she would read the precious letters that came from faraway places and help them write back.
+One afternoon she was with an elderly couple when the military officers told them their son had been killed in action.
 She gave each person personal attention and dignity.

 Her patients were personal.
 She knew them and their stories.
 She cared about them as individuals.

 After each home visit, she and her companion (they traveled in twos) would take the bus or trolley cars back to the dorm where all the nurses lived.
-She had to wash, press and starch her uniform (this was before modern washers and dryers), she had to write her reports (longhand with a pen) and she had to make sure she was inside the dorm before 10 PM or she would be marked a fallen woman and unworthy to be a nurse.
+She had to wash, press, and starch her uniform (this was before modern washers and dryers), she had to write her reports (longhand with a pen) and she had to make sure she was inside the dorm before 10 PM or she would be marked a fallen woman and unworthy to be a nurse.

-After the war she married my dad and had five children in six years, with another child 4 years later–six children total in 10 years.
+After the war, she married my dad and had five children in six years, with another child 4 years later–six children total in 10 years.
 When the children were all school-age, she again became a part-time ER and Recovery Room nurse.

 Nursing and Caring in 2010

 Mom always loved hospitals and everything medical.
 Even now at 88 years old, she remembers the names and doses of each of her 15+ medications.
 She tries to remember the nursing staff but there are too many of them.